A polyhedral approach to the invariant of Bierstone and Milman: Introduction

-\emph{Acknowledgement:} The results presented here are part of my thesis \cite{BerndThesis}.
-I thank my advisors Uwe Jannsen and Vincent Cossart for countless discussions on the topic and all their support.
-I'm grateful to the Laboratoire de Math\'emathiques Versailles for their hospitality during my visit in September 2012 and my stay since October 2014.
+The results presented here are part of the author's thesis \cite{BerndThesis}.
+He is grateful to his advisors Uwe Jannsen and Vincent Cossart for countless discussions on the topic and all their support.
+Further, he thanks the Laboratoire de Math\'emathiques Versailles for their hospitality during several visits as well as the anonymous referees for comments and questions which helped to improve the article.